23rd January

 Up until now, the commitment was made to individuals.
 He promised Abraham, Isaac, and Jacob.
 But here he makes this commitment to a whole nation of people (Exodus 19:4-6).

-For this relationship to function, there has to be some rules.
+For this relationship to function, there have to be some rules.
 Every couple has to at some point decide what is and isn’t acceptable in their relationship.
 So the next few chapters begin to outline the rules the Israelites need to follow in order to have a good relationship with God.

-What’s important is that the Israelites realise they need to be weary the closer they get to to presence of God.
+What’s important is that the Israelites realise they need to be wary the closer they get to the presence of God.
 God is powerful, and the fact that they can come to him should not be taken lightly.
 So they are told to prepare themselves so they are ready for God, and when he comes there is thunder and lightning and fire, to show his raw power.

 We get the big Ten Commandments.
 It’s worth doing a study on these.
-For hundreds of years the ‘New Christians’ course for the church was the Apostle’s Creed, the Lord’s Prayer, and the Ten Commandments, so they’re worth knowing well.
+For hundreds of years, the ‘New Christians’ course for the church was the Apostle’s Creed, the Lord’s Prayer, and the Ten Commandments, so they’re worth knowing well.

 There is one that I want to focus on though, and that’s number four, “you shall not take the name of the LORD your God in vain” (Exodus 20:7).
 We often restrict this to not saying ‘God’ as a swear word.
 This doesn’t really do this commandment justice.

 The Hebrew ‘nasah’ (נשׂא) has much more of a sense of carrying.
 When you carry someone’s name, you carry their reputation.
-In every town there’s always one or two families that have a reputation.
+In every town, there’s always one or two families that have a reputation.
 And anyone that carries that family’s last name carries the family reputation.
-We’ll say something like “there goes one of the Bradford’s.
+We’ll say something like “there goes one of the Bradfords.
 I wouldn’t mess with them”.

 That is the sense that is meant here.
-God is saying look, if you’re going to be one of my people then you’re taking and carrying my name and my reputation with you.
+God is saying look, if you’re going to be one of my people, then you’re taking and carrying my name and my reputation with you.

-For example, when you decide to call yourself a Christian, a follower of Jesus Christ, you are now a representative for Jesus and other Christians, you carry that reputation.
+For example, when you decide to call yourself a Christian, a follower of Jesus Christ, you are now a representative for Jesus and other Christians.
+You carry that reputation.

-If you are living in a way that does line up with God’s ways, you are giving Christians, and therefore Jesus, a bad name.
+If you are not living in a way that lines up with God’s ways, you are giving Christians, and therefore Jesus, a bad name.
 So when God is telling the Israelites “do not take my name in vain” he’s not worried about them using his name as a swear word, he’s concerned that they carry his name well.
 That they do not drag his name through the mud by behaving poorly and not loving right.

-These laws include what you can and can’t do with a slave which crimes can be punished with death, and much more.
+These laws include what you can and can’t do with a slave, which crimes can be punished with death, and much more.
 While many modern readers might struggle with the idea of slavery, the Ancient Israelites’ practice of slavery is vastly different to what we see it as.

 Rather than a strict case of one human owning another, this was where someone who had fallen on hard times could sell themselves to another person, and then work off that debt for no longer than seven years.
-In a time where there was no welfare system, this set up would be a life line for many.
+In a time where there was no welfare system, this setup would be a lifeline for many.

 Psalm 23